 2.13.
-A "direct marketing message" is a commercial message sent by SMS or MMS or similar protocol that is designed to promote the sale or demand of goods or services whether or not it invites or solicits a response from a recipient.
+A "direct marketing message" is a commercial message sent by SMS or MMS, NI USSD or similar protocol that is designed to promote the sale or demand of goods or services whether or not it invites or solicits a response from a recipient.

 This clause was introduced in version 11.0.
 This was to bring the Code in-line with the Protection of Personal Information Act.
+In version 12.4 of the Code, the words "NI USSD" were added to ensure that the definition includes USSD messaging.
 2.14.
 An "information provider" is any person on whose behalf a wireless application service provider may provide a service, and includes message originators.

 '''

 This clause was introduced as clause 2.11 in version 3.2.

 It was renumbered to 2.12 in version 4.3.

 It was renumbered to 2.13 in version 4.7.

 It was renumbered to 2.14 in version 4.8.

 It was renumbered back to 2.13 in version 6.1.

 It was renumbered back to 2.14 in version 11.0.

 '''